cmoki2222/moveable_model/README.md

 ### Adding the `.fgd` File to Your Map Editor

 To use this `.fgd` file, include it in your map editor’s configuration.
 Then, place the `moveable_model` entity in your map and configure its properties as needed.
+### CFG file
+To include the script in a map's .cfg file, add the following line to your map's .cfg file:

+map_script your_map/your_mapinit

+Replace your_map with the name of your map and your_mapinit with the name of your map initialization script.
+This will ensure that the moveable_model entity is registered and ready to be used in your map.

 ### Registering the Script